-Title of the Class of Securities to be Registered Proposed Maximum Aggregate Offering Price (1) Amount of Registration Fee Ordinary shares, par value \$0.0001 per share (2) \$ \$ Underwriter Warrants (3) \$ - \$ - Ordinary shares underlying Underwriter Warrants (2)(4) \$ \$ Total \$ \$
+Title of the Class of Securities to be Registered Amount to be registered sed ium offering r unit Proposed Maximum Aggregate Offering Price (1) Amount of Registration Fee (5) Ordinary shares, par value \$0.0002 per share (2) 3,450,000 \$ 5.50 \$ 18,975,000 \$ 2,462.96 Underwriter Warrants (3) \$ - \$ - Ordinary shares underlying Underwriter Warrants ^{(2) (4)} 172,500 \$ 6.60 \$ 1,138,500 \$ 147.78 Total 3,622,500 \$ 20,113,500 \$ 2,610.74

-- (1) Estimated solely for the purpose of calculating the registration fee under Rule 457(o) of the Securities Act of 1933, as amended (the "Securities Act").
-Includes ordinary shares that are issuable upon the exercise of the over-allotment option of The Benchmark Company LLC and Axiom Capital Management, Inc. (the "Underwriters"). - (2) Pursuant to Rule 416 under the Securities Act, the securities being registered hereunder include such indeterminate number of additional ordinary shares as may be issued after the date hereof as a result of share splits, share capitalization or similar transactions. - (3) In accordance with Rule 457(g) under the Securities Act, because the shares of the registrant's ordinary shares underlying the Underwriter's warrants ("Underwriter Warrants") are registered hereby, no separate registration fee is required with respect to the warrants registered hereby. - (4) As estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) under the Securities Act.
-We have agreed to issue to the underwriters, upon closing of this offering, the Underwriter Warrants exercisable for a period of five years from the effective date of this registration statement entitling the representative to purchase up to 5% of the number of shares sold in this offering at a per share exercise price equal to 120% of the public offering price.
-Resales of shares issuable upon exercise of the Underwriter Warrants are being similarly registered on a delayed or continuous basis.
+(1) Estimated solely for the purpose of calculating the registration fee under Rule 457(o) of the Securities Act of 1933, as amended (the "Securities Act").
+Includes ordinary shares that are issuable upon the exercise of the over-allotment option of The Benchmark Company LLC).

+- (2) Pursuant to Rule 416 under the Securities Act, the securities being registered hereunder include such indeterminate number of additional ordinary shares as may be issued after the date hereof as a result of share sub-divisions, share capitalization or similar transactions. - (3) In accordance with Rule 457(g) under the Securities Act, because the registrant's ordinary shares underlying the Underwriter's warrants ("Underwriter Warrants") are registered hereby, no separate registration fee is required with respect to the warrants registered hereby. - (4) As estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) under the Securities Act.
+We have agreed to issue to the representative of the underwriters, upon closing of this offering, the Underwriter Warrants exercisable for a period of five years from the effective date of this registration statement entitling the representative to purchase up to 5% of the number of shares sold in this offering at a per share exercise price equal to 120% of the public offering price.
+The Registration Statement of which this prospectus is a part also covers ordinary shares issuable upon the exercise thereof.
 See "Underwriting."
-As estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) under the Securities Act, the proposed maximum aggregate offering price of the Underwriter Warrants is \$[•] (which is equal to 120% of \$[•]).
+As estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) under the Securities Act, the proposed maximum aggregate offering price of the ordinary shares underlying the Underwriter Warrants is \$1,138,500 (which is equal to 120% of \$5.50 multiplied by 172,500 shares).